 - Add the mappings, click Apply and you’re good to go.

 Let us know is we can help you with any questions you may have, and if you have any suggestions concerning this mouse macro software let us know in the comments below.
-Make sure to follow us on Facebook, Pinterest, and YouTube to keep your hand on the pulse.
-Also, join our Discord text chat for more fun :)
+Reach out to us wherever you feel comfortable: Discord text chat, on Facebook, or on reWASD Forum.
+Make sure to follow us on Pinterest, Reddit, and YouTube to keep your hand on the pulse.